flowground/amazonaws-com-fms-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DisassociateAdminAccount
-### Disassociates the account that has been set as the AWS Firewall Manager administrator account.
-To set a different account as the administrator account, you must submit an <code>AssociateAdminAccount</code> request .
+> Disassociates the account that has been set as the AWS Firewall Manager administrator account.
+To set a different account as the administrator account, you must submit an <code>AssociateAdminAccount</code> request .<br/>

 #### Input Parameters
 * `Action` - _required_